 In general, we recommend using the option contains.
 It will ignore all URL parameters your website might add to the page path.
-Example: demo/demo-booked-successfully?12345678.
+Example: /demo-booked?12345678.

 If the URL parameters are important to distinguish different goals, use the option equals.
-Example: demo/demo-booked-successfully?demo-with-steve vs. demo/demo-booked-successfully?demo-with-john
+Example: /demo-booked?demo-with-steve vs. /demo-booked?demo-with-john

 Optionally, you can set a monetary value for goals (the currency in which the goal value is displayed can be changed under account settings).